SpaceX Launches All-civilian Crew For First Private Spacewalk - UrduPoint

 SpaceX Launches All-civilian Crew For First Private Spacewalk

-Kennedy Space Center, (APP - UrduPoint / Pakistan Point News - 10th Sep, 2024) SpaceX launched its daring Polaris Dawn mission on Tuesday, a multiday orbital expedition carrying a four-member civilian crew for the first spacewalk by non-professional astronauts.
+Kennedy Space Center, (APP - UrduPoint / Pakistan Point News - 10th Sep, 2024) SpaceX launched its historic Polaris Dawn mission on Tuesday -- an audacious orbital expedition that will catapult civilians into a high-radiation region of space and see them attempt the first-ever spacewalk by non-professional astronauts.

-The crew, led by Shift4 Payments CEO Jared Iscaacman, is also aiming to fly deeper into space than any other manned mission in more than half a century, reaching a peak altitude of 870 miles (1,400 kilometers).
+Led by Shift4 Payments CEO Jared Isaacman, the four-member crew aims to journey farther into the cosmos than any other manned mission in more than half a century, since the end of the Apollo era.

-"Liftoff of Polaris Dawn!"
-SpaceX said on X, alongside a photo of the take-off.
+On the mission's first day, they will soar to a peak altitude of 870 miles (1,400 kilometers) before returning into a lower orbit.

-The highlight of the mission will be the first spacewalk composed entirely of non-professionals, who are wearing sleek, newly developed SpaceX extravehicular activity (EVA) suits outfitted with heads-up displays, helmet cameras and an advanced joint mobility system.
+The highlight of the voyage is slated for as early as Thursday: the first ever spacewalk by civilians, outfitted in sleek, newly developed SpaceX extravehicular activity (EVA) suits with heads-up displays, helmet cameras and an advanced joint mobility system.

+SpaceX has scheduled the EVA for 0623 GMT on Thursday, with a backup window on Friday at the same time.

+Since the Crew Dragon capsule lacks an airlock, the entire crew will be exposed to the vacuum of space for the duration of the spacewalk, around 15 minutes, as two venture out, tethered to the spaceship.

-Applause broke out across the mission control center as the Dragon capsule separated successfully from the main engine and the first glimpses of Earth came into view.
+The capsule blasted off atop a Falcon 9 rocket from the Kennedy Space Center in Florida early Tuesday.
+Applause broke out across the mission control center as it separated successfully from the main engine and the first glimpses of Earth came into view.

-"The Polaris Dawn crew is now in Zero-G!"
-SpaceX wrote on X minutes later, as the crew experienced their first taste of zero-gravity.
+SpaceX founder and CEO Elon Musk joined in the celebrations, a photo reposted by him on X showed.

-On the first day of their mission, the craft will travel so high that it will briefly enter the Van Allen radiation belt, a region teeming with high-energy charged particles that can pose health risks to humans over extended periods.
+At its upper altitudes, the capsule will enter the Van Allen radiation belt, a region teeming with high-energy charged particles that can pose health risks to humans over extended periods.

-The mission was delayed several times, initially due to a technical issue with the launch tower and then because of weather constraints.

-The Crew Dragon capsule will not dock with the International Space Station, which is why the weather had to be favorable during both the launch and splashdown phase, around six days after liftoff.
+While the crew will orbit nearly three times higher than the International Space Station, they won't surpass the record-setting distance of 248,000 miles achieved by the Apollo 13 crew in 1970.

+The Apollo 13 astronauts reached that distance as they slingshot around the Moon after an explosion forced an emergency return to Earth.

 - Two years' preparation -

-Isaacman has declined to reveal his total investment in the project, though reports suggest he paid around $200 million for the SpaceX Inspiration4 mission in September 2021, the first all-civilian orbital mission.
+Isaacman has remained tight-lipped on his total investment in the project, though reports suggest he paid around $200 million for the SpaceX Inspiration4 mission in September 2021, the first all-civilian orbital mission.

 Rounding out the team are mission pilot Scott Poteet, a retired US Air Force lieutenant colonel; mission specialist Sarah Gillis, a lead space operations engineer at SpaceX; and mission specialist and medical officer Anna Menon, also a lead space operations engineer at SpaceX.